ritvikmath/mapping-colombia-wetlands/README.md

 Each predicted raster in the above Google Drive folder has two bands: class_id and confidence. class_id=1 designates predicted mangroves across all rasters.
 The confidence band is between 0 and 1 and it designates the confidence of a pixel belonging to the predicted class_id.

+## Link to pre-downloaded data: https://drive.google.com/drive/folders/1GI9qM3yHtQxSf6828VCTQoFQ_GfcMdUZ?usp=sharing

+At the above Google Drive folder you will find pre-downloaded data for the CGSM and Sanquianga regions.
+If using these, please set the ***ONLINE*** variable to False in Step 6 below.

 # Steps to Use

 1. Clone the repository.